NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 * **tags** are used for versioning, testing purposes
 * There are a few ways to force a rebuild of a Docker image when the Dockerfile has been updated: Use the docker build command with the --no-cache option: **docker build --no-cache -t my-image .**, **docker-compose build --no-cache my-service**,
 * **docker save <IMAGE_NAME>:<TAG> | gzip > <FILE_NAME>.tar.gz** or **docker save <IMAGE_NAME>:<TAG> > <FILE_NAME>.tar** you can combine the docker save and compression steps into a single command using a pipe (|).
+* **docker images --filter since=ubuntu** shows all images that were created after the image named ubuntu in your local Docker image history
+* **docker system df** shows you exactly how much disk space Docker is using on your machine — including images, containers, volumes, and build cache.
+It’s the fastest way to see what’s filling your storage and what can be safely reclaimed
+* In Docker Trusted Registry (DTR), an **immutable tag** means:  Once an image tag is pushed, it cannot be overwritten, modified, or deleted.
  ******************************

 ### Container house keeping and running commands